CameronZimmerman/CameronZimmerman/README.md

 ## Learn more about me ->

-🎮🕹games -> currently playing Super Smash Bros Ultimate!
+🎮🕹currently playing Super Smash Bros Ultimate!
 Let's talk about what you're playing

-🧗‍♂️ I also love rock climbing, there is nothing more satisfying
+🧗‍♂️ I love rock climbing

 🌄Being outdoors offers me peace, if you are an expert hiker please let me know.
 I'd love to learn from you and tackle larger hikes

 💑I am everyday trying to better my life for myself and my wonderful wife

-## Contact me ->
+## Contact me

 twitter: @CameronZimmer20